 However, thanks to the partnership between Wise and Monzo, you can still receive international payments to your Monzo account and bypass the SWIFT network.

-With Wise, you can make a payment from your local bank account to Wise’s local bank account, after which they’ll convert the money with the real, mid-market exchange rate to GBP, and will then transfer it with a local transfer to your Monzo account in the UK.
+With Wise, you can make a payment from your local bank account to Wise’s local account details, after which they’ll convert the money with the real, mid-market exchange rate to GBP, and will then transfer it with a local transfer to your Monzo account in the UK.

 So there will be no need to generate an IBAN or use the SWIFT network, you can just give your UK Monzo account number and sort code to make the payment.